pottedmeat/driftful/instructions/reusable-frame-paged-index.md

 ---
 The Reusable Frame, PagedView, and Indexed View System

 Driftful uses a reusable, frame-based system for displaying (and switching between) various "windows" of data in a consistent, horizontally-swipable interface.
-This system lets each top-level tab (Page, Week, Month, Year, Collections) show its own data by simply specifying a single key/value object known as a "Frame."
+This system lets each top-level tab (Page, Week, Month, Year, Collections) show its own data through a frame-based navigation system.

-This document explains the concepts behind the Frame, PagedView, IndexedView,and FrameView (and how they work together), so you can confidently create or modify screens across these different time or collection-based views.
+This document explains the concepts behind the Frame, PagedView, IndexedView, and FrameView (and how they work together), so you can confidently create or modify screens across these different time or collection-based views.

 1. Core Concepts

 1.1 What Is a "Frame"?

 A Frame is an interface representing one "slice" of data, such as a single page, a single week, a single month, but also the index of all frames by a specific type.
 Each Frame generally has:
 	-	key (string): What type of window it wants to display (e.g., page, week, month, year, or collection)
     -	value (number | string | 'future'): Which frame window should be used (e.g. 12 for a page, for special pages, 661 for a month, 2025 for a year, or 'uxi342lk1' for a collection)